 October 2000 marks the formal establishment of the Asian Pacific Institute on Gender-Based Violence (API Institute), initially as a part of the Asian & Pacific Islander American Health Forum.

-Firoza Chic Dabby, Executive Director
+Firoza Chic Dabby, Co-Director

 Firoza Chic Dabby is the Executive Director of the Asian Pacific Institute on Gender-Based Violence.
 She served as Director of the Asian and Pacific Islander Institute on Domestic Violence from 2001-2013.
 Before that, she was Narika’s Executive Director and at the Psychological Services Center for 17 years.